Gleyber Torres Player Props: Yankees vs. Royals

-Gleyber Torres -- hitting .395 in his past 10 games -- will be in action for the New York Yankees against the Kansas City Royals, with Brady Singer on the mound, on July 22 at 1:05 PM ET.
+Gleyber Torres and his .413 on-base percentage over his past 10 games (83 points higher than his season-long percentage), will be in action for the New York Yankees versus the Kansas City Royals and Jordan Lyles on July 23 at 1:35 PM ET.

-He notched a home run while going 1-for-4 in his most recent game against the Royals.
+In his previous game he had a one-hit performance (1-for-3) against the Royals.

 Gleyber Torres Game Info & Props vs. the Royals